 And my clients love it!
 Many of my clients return on a regular basis as they find it incredibly beneficial and relaxing.

 Treatment is primarily directed at your main symptoms in order to target the root of your pain or illness.
 But I treat people, not just conditions or symptoms they experience, so your treatment plan is created specifically for you.
 Every client is different, however please feel free to ask me about examples of client experiences if you’d like an idea of what to expect (all private client information remains 100% confidential).

 As a side benefit of acupuncture, you may notice other small niggles also disappear, enhancing your overall feeling of well-being!

 - In 2009 the National Institute for Health and Clinical Excellence recommended that acupuncture should be made available on the NHS, as a cost-effective short-term treatment for the management of persistent, non-specific lower back pain.
-You can get more information on current scientific research into the effectiveness of acupuncture by visiting the British Acupuncture Council website.
+You can get more information on current scientific research into the effectiveness by visiting the BAcC website.